Embird Embroidery Software

 Embird Embroidery Software Tutorial

 This tutorial explains how to split a design using the initial and ending stitch boxes.
-The Initial Stitch and Ending Stitch boxes are located on the Main Toolbar at the top of Editor window.
-They allow to specify the first stitch number and the last stitch number of selection.
-This selection can be then separated from the main object.
+The Initial Stitch and Ending Stitch boxes are located on the Main Toolbar at the top of the Editor window.
+They allow you to specify the first stitch number and the last stitch number of a selection.
+This selection can then be separated from the main object.

 Note: Other ways of splitting are explained in the following tutorials: Interactive Free-Hand Splitting, Split Before/After Color, Separate Color, Auto-Split, Auto-Split Along Hoop Boundaries and Saving and Sewing of Split Designs

-2 - Select "File > Open" menu to open the design which you want to split.
+2 - Select the "File > Open" menu to open the design that you want to split.

-3 - In this example we want to split the design below into two parts: dog and barrier.
-The barrier has colors different from dog colors.
+3 - In this example, we want to split the design below into two parts: the dog and the barrier.
+The barrier has colors different from the dog colors.
 Set "Initial Stitch" to 1.
-To find the last stitch of the dog (being the same as initial stitch of the barrier), click several times on "To Next Color" button, which is located to the right of "Ending Stitch" box.
-Selected part of embroidery, i.e. stitches 1 to 6668 are drawn in red color (Picture No. 1).
+To find the last stitch of the dog (which is the same as the initial stitch of the barrier), click several times on the "To Next Color" button, which is located to the right of the "Ending Stitch" box.
+The selected part of the embroidery, i.e., stitches 1 to 6668, is drawn in red (Picture No. 1).

 1. Setting Ending stitch